as4529/pypoint/README.md

 # Tools we're using

-We use Edward's **KLqp** inference to infer a discretized Cox process model on both simulated data and our FEC dataset (see the "Simple Model" notebooks).
-We're also working on making this more efficient using inducing points methods.

 Since black-box inference for Gaussian Processes requires computation and inversion of an $N \times N$ covariance matrix, it typically does not scale well to large datasets.
 To work around this issue, we implement efficient structure exploiting inference for GPs using Kronecker Methods (e.g. Flaxman et al 2015) in Tensorflow.
 These methods accelerate GP inference by placing constraints on the covariance matrix to make the computations involving K times faster.

 We also work on implementing efficient modifications of the algorithm from Adams et al (2009).

 # What's in the files

-- Simple Model Experiment(Edward).ipynb: KLqp for discretized Cox process on simulated data
-- Simple Model FEC (Edward).ipynb: KLqp for discretized Cox process on FEC data
 - kronecker.py: primary file for implementation of Kronecker methods
-- optimizers.py, simulator.py, kronecker\_utils.py, likelihoods.py: helpers for the kronecker methods
+- data_utils.py, grid_utils.py, likelihoods.py: helpers for the kronecker methods
-- Kronecker Example.ipynb: example of using Kronecker inference on simulated data.
-- ThinnedEvents.ipynb : example of inference of data simulated from an inhomogenuous Poisson process
-- ThinnedEvents_tf.ipynb : Tensorflow implementation of the above file
+- Final Presentation: Our final presentation

 # What's next

 We plan to integrate the kronecker methods for use on inferring continuous time/space point process intensities.
-We are also working on kernel learning via marginal likelihood optimization over kernel hyperparameters, as well as implementing inducing point methods in Edward (see the KISS GP paper by Wilson and Nickisch (2015) for reference).
+We are also working on kernel learning via marginal likelihood optimization over kernel hyperparameters, as well as implementing inducing point methods (see the KISS GP paper by Wilson and Nickisch (2015) for reference).

 # References